alexgithublab/docs/docs/unified/protectli/firmware-update.md

 The update process may be different, depending on the currently installed Dasharo firmware version.

-[Dasharo Tools Suite](../../dasharo-tools-suite/overview.md).
+For simplicity of the process we recommend using [Dasharo Tools Suite](../../dasharo-tools-suite/overview.md).

 Before starting the update procedure be sure to disable Dasharo BIOS Boot